BIAPT/Consciousness-Graph/milestones/0_experiment_preparation/README.md

   24 participants, [more info here][4] , will update the details after reading the paper

 - [Internal attention study][5]
-..EEG data of participants, there is a relax period of 9 seconds in between tasks, I don't know if this could be useful, I don't think so
+  EEG data of participants, there is a relax period of 9 seconds in between tasks, I don't know if this could be useful, I don't think so
-..20 subjects, [more info here][6], will search for details if this dataset proves interesting
+  20 subjects, [more info here][6], will search for details if this dataset proves interesting

 - [DataSet1][7]
   the description says no available tasks so maybe this is resting state data??